al-pals/al-pals.github.io/_posts/2025-07-29-draft-and-intros.md

 #### Team name: City Upon a Hill

-**Fun fact about Amy:** Amy has taken up horse riding in recent years, and done so to *remarkable* success.
+**Fun fact about Amy:** Amy has taken up horse riding in recent years, and done so to *remarkable* success &#128014; &#128014;.
 Now, while racing is not exactly her greatest strength on the horse, after years of taking her daughter, Alex, to tumbling lessons, she has learned how to perform incredibly acrobatic gymnastic moves while on horseback.
 This talent is so incredible that she fully expects to medal in [_dressage_](https://www.youtube.com/shorts/CniEbJXHDq8) at the 2028 Los Angeles Olympic Games where she will dazzle the judges by showing off her ability to do a backflip on a horse!!
 (Pictured below.)

 {: .box-success}
 **Woody's Draft Grade for Amy: A+**